dstackai/dstack/docs/examples/stable-diffusion-xl.md

 That's it.
 Once we run the application, we can already utilize the `/generate` and `/download` endpoints.

-However, since SDXL allows refining images, let's define the refine endpoint to accept the image ID and the refinement prompt.
+Since SDXL allows refining images, let's define the refine endpoint to accept the image ID and the refinement prompt.

 ```python
 import asyncio